Dip In & Dip Out: Emotion Regulation and Meditation

 Whew.
 That’s hard.

 There’s a lot to say about emotional regulation.
-As I write this I realize I’ll need to include more of this in the upcoming meditation course I’ll be teaching.
+As I write this I realize I’ll need to include more of this in my upcoming posts.

 Why?